Quickstart: Create a Sandbox via API¶

 Get the API token¶

-When authentication is enabled, Slicer writes a bearer token to disk:
+When authentication is enabled, Slicer writes a bearer token to disk.
+The CLI reads it automatically; curl callers need to supply it themselves:

 export TOKEN=$(sudo cat /var/lib/slicer/auth/token)